johnhyde/island/03 one fine gay.md

 "How do you mean, sir?"

 "Ah, like, this drink is like a White Russian but without the vodka.
 So maybe they could call it a White...
 Russianless.
-A White Russophile.[@ or Russophobe?]
-White <span lang="es-MX">sin</span> Rus.
+A White Russophile.[$ or Russophobe? ~J] White <span lang="es-MX">sin</span> Rus.
 Something of this nature."

 "I see."
 The bartender was clearly impressed.